enricop/telefono-casa/DESIGN.md

 People using the app may have a profile in their own family, and by discovering and voting other families, they contribute to the creation of a P2P neighbourhood.

-This network then allows people making 1-to-1 *VoIP* calls once there is a common *consensus* that they live in that village.
+This network then allows people making 1-to-1 *VoIP* calls once they are in a family that has the at least the same votes of the callee family.

 ### Inspiration